 III.
-Single Burn Swarm Keeping Options
+Preliminaries: Single Burn Swarm-Keeping Options

-This section investigates the relative dynamics of spacecraft swarms in a J_2 perturbed orbit by allowing each spacecraft to execute a single burn at time t = 0.
-Since the spacecraft are initialized with no relative velocity, the ΔV required for each burn is equal to the velocity at $t = 0^+$.
-Another way to look at this problem is that we are setting the initial conditions for each spacecraft and then numerically integrating the exact dynamics with J_2 only.
-For each simulation, we are looking at three parameters: average drift (\bar{D}) , fuel required for the initial burn (ΔV) , and collision fraction (CF).
-Average drift shows whether or not the swarm is maintaining its original shape and how fast the swarm is dispersing, fuel required tells us how expensive each option is, and collision fraction tells us how many of the spacecraft are collision free at a given time.
+This section investigates the relative dynamics of spacecraft swarms in a $J_2$ -perturbed orbit by allowing each spacecraft to execute a single burn at time t=0.
+Since the spacecraft are initialized with no relative velocity, the $\Delta V$ required for each burn is equal to the velocity at $t=0^+$ .
+Another way to look at this problem is that the initial conditions are set for each spacecraft and then numerically integrating the nonlinear dynamics with $J_2$ only.
+For each simulation, three parameters are examined: average drift $(\bar{D})$ , propellant required for the initial burn $(\Delta V)$ , and collision fraction (CF).
+The average drift shows whether or not the swarm is maintaining its original shape and how fast the swarm is dispersing, the amount of propellant required indicates how expensive each option is, and the collision fraction indicates how many of the spacecraft are collision-free at a given time.
 In an ideal scenario, all of these parameters will be small.
-The initial burns discussed in the following subsections begin with the simplest, most fuel efficient approach, and become increasingly more complex while demonstrating better drift and collision results.
+The initial burns discussed in the following subsections begin with the simplest, most propellant efficient approach, and become increasingly more complex while demonstrating better drift and collision results.
 The purpose of this section is to provide some simple control methods to use as a benchmark for the main result which is developed in Section IV.